 - writing Web pages that educate & persuade (ultimately selling your offering),

 - capturing & nurturing leads from your site, and

 - getting more traffic in a long-term, sustainable way, and

 - using social media productively in small business marketing.

 At $250/seat, this still wasn’t cheap, but it was certainly affordable for any business that might get value out of their Web site.

 Why only 5 attendees?
 I limited the number of seats because I wanted to offer very personalized advice to each of them.
 So, at the end of each section (about 6 times throughout the seminar!), I pulled up each person’s Web site, and we all brainstormed how the ideas & techniques we just discussed could be put into practice on their site.
 This was a huge win—by far the high point of the seminar—and it meant that each attendee left with a full-page list of ideas that they could implement immediately.

 As my first seminar, this served as a tremendous learning experience for me.

 There are a handful of things I learned related to simply hosting an event.
 For instance, I catered lunch, but forgot to order drinks (luckily the company hosting the event had water & soda on hand).
 Similarly, I forgot to plan for bathroom breaks!
-About 2 hours in, a couple people abruptly got up and left for a few minutes, leaving me baffled until I figured out why.
-The first thing I did when I got back the office was insert “bio break” slides after each section.
+About 2 hours in, a couple of people abruptly got up and left for a few minutes, leaving me baffled until I figured out why.
+The first thing I did when I got back to the office was inserting “bio break” slides after each section.